Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 -   You first approached them for help on a case.
 Describe the case.
 Ask them to describe the key expertise they provided that solved that mystery.

 -   You were friends back in training, before you became a private investigator.
-This could be military, law enforcement, or whatever--- decide the details between you.
+This could be military, law enforcement, or [[whatever]]--- decide the details between you.

 -   Ask them if they live by a code and what it is.
 If you approve of the code, you've always respected them.
 If not (or if they don't have a code), you've never trusted them.